angular-schule/website-articles/blog/2022-11-use-define-for-class-fields/README.md

 However, Angular usually follows the recommendations and defaults of TypeScript.
 For example, in the past the strict type checks were enabled for new projects.
 We asssume that one day the setting `useDefineForClassFields` will be turned to the default value `true` for new Angular projects.
-We therefore recommend that you develop your code as solid as possible now and set the `useDefineForClassFields` setting to `true` already now.
+We therefore recommend to already develop your code as solid as possible now and set the `useDefineForClassFields` setting to `true` before Angular does it by default.
 If the default setting will be changed in future, you will not be affected by any breaking change!